kishorekanumalla/PenchIt/penchit/README.md

-Project of the post uaiContacts of the blog uaiHebert.com

 This project is a full web application with the following technologies:
 * SpringMVC - Spring MVC will handles the user requests